bmichele/poetry_generation/README.md

 At the moment the API is not documented, but we provide example scripts in the `scripts/api_test` folder.

+### Docker

+To run the Telegram bot in docker:
+ * set the Telegram bot id in the `.env` file
+ * download the models by `cd app/models && bash get_models.sh && cd -`
+ * build and run the docker images `docker-compose build && docker-compose up`

 ## Repository Files and Folders

  * `training_config` contains example configuration files for the `train_gen_model.py` script